 Continue the stroll along the Seine until you reach Musee d’Orsay.

 I will admit it, I am not an art museum lover.
-But I do love Musee d’Orsay.
+But I do love Musée d’Orsay.
 This museum is simply fabulous.
-If you arrive here at 3 pm you have 3 hours to tour the museum, more than enough time to really enjoy the main exhibits.
+If you arrive here at 2 pm, you have 4 hours to tour the museum, more than enough time to really enjoy the main exhibits.

 On the top floor, look for the giant clock windows that give you a very unique view of Paris and make a creative photographic spot.